Curtiss SB2C Helldiver: US Navy

 The solution to these problems began with the introduction of the SB2C-3 beginning in 1944, which used the R-2600-20 Twin Cyclone engine with 1900 hp and Curtiss' four-bladed propeller.
 This substantially solved the chronic lack of power that had plagued the aircraft.

 The Helldivers would participate in battles over the Marianas, Philippines (partly responsible for sinking the battleship Musashi), Taiwan, Iwo Jima, and Okinawa (in the sinking of the battleship Yamato).
 They were also used in the 1945 attacks on the Ryukyu Islands and the Japanese home island of Honshū in tactical attacks on airfields, communications and shipping.
 They were also used extensively in patrols during the period between the dropping of the atomic bombs and the official Japanese surrender, and in the immediate pre-occupation period.

 An oddity of the SB2Cs with 1942 to 1943-style tricolor camouflage was that the undersides of the outer wing panels carried dark topside camouflage because the undersurfaces were visible from above when the wings were folded.

 In operational experience, it was found that the U.S. Navy's Grumman F6F Hellcat and Vought F4U Corsair fighters were able to carry an equally heavy bomb load against ground targets and were vastly more capable of defending themselves against enemy fighters.
 The Helldiver, however, could still deliver ordnance with more precision against specific targets and its two-seat configuration permitted a second set of eyes.
-A Helldiver also has a significant advantage in range over a fighter while carrying a bombload, which is extremely important in naval operations.
+The Helldiver also had a significant advantage in range over a fighter while carrying a bombload, which is crucial in naval operations.

 The advent of air-to-ground rockets ensured that the SB2C was the last purpose-built dive bomber produced.
 Rockets allowed precision attack against surface naval and land targets, while avoiding the stresses of near-vertical dives and the demanding performance requirements that they placed on dive bombers.

 The SB2C remained in active postwar service in active duty US Navy squadrons until 1947 and in Naval Reserve aviation units until 1950.
 Surplus aircraft were sold to the naval air forces of France, Italy, Greece, Portugal, and Thailand.
 Greek SB2Cs served in combat in the Greek Civil War with additional machine guns mounted in wing pods.
 French SB2Cs flew in the First Indochina War from 1951 to 1954.